barryclark/jekyll-now/_posts/2016-04-14-four_java_limitations_you_may_never_encounter.md

 tags: [java]
 keywords: [programming, list, limit]
 image: /images/Java_logo.png
 excerpt: 1.
-Maximum and Minumum values; 2.
+Maximum and Minimum values; 2.
 String Length; 3.
 Constant String Length; 4.
 Variable Name Length
 ---

-## 1. Maximum and Minumum values
+## 1. Maximum and Minimum values

 I'll start with one you *probably* have encountered...
 Or least covered in an introductory class.
 Computers can only count so high and so low.
 Java is no exception.
 Thankfully, Java keeps these values in conviently-named variables called `MAX_VALUE` and `MIN_VALUE`.
 Each of [the numerical wrapper classes for the Java primitives](https://docs.oracle.com/javase/tutorial/java/data/numberclasses.html) have one of each of these variables.